YOURLS/YOURLS-test-suite-for-plugins/WORKFLOWS.md

 * test code against PHP `7.4`, `8.0` and `8.1` (YOURLS requirements at the time of writing)
 * install and run the YOURLS test suite for plugins

-# Run tests every time there's a new YOURLS release
+# Automatically check if there's a new YOURLS release

 Maybe your plugin is fine as-is and you won't update it for years.
 But maybe a future YOURLS version will change something and break it ?
 Here's how to find out.